Jeremy Pena Player Props: Astros vs. Twins

-On Monday, Jeremy Pena (.220 batting average in his past 10 games, with three doubles, a triple, two home runs, a walk and four RBI) and the Houston Astros face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 4:10 PM ET.
+Jeremy Pena -- hitting .195 with three doubles, a triple, two home runs, two walks and four RBI in his past 10 games -- will be in action for the Houston Astros versus the Minnesota Twins, with Joe Ryan on the hill, on May 30 at 8:10 PM ET.

-He hit a home run while going 1-for-4 in his most recent game against the Athletics.
+He had a hitless showing in his most recent game (0-for-4) against the Twins.

 Jeremy Pena Game Info & Props vs. the Twins